ralgar/proton-mo2-installer/README.md

 ## Overview
 This project intends to make modding Bethesda games on Linux a reality for every Linux user.
-It provides a set of scripts, which automatically configure a fully functional modding setup.
+It provides a set of scripts, which automatically configure a fully functional instance of Mod Organizer 2.

+There is also a detailed [Wiki](https://github.com/ralgar/proton-mo2-installer/wiki) (WIP) to document the installation and usage of other tools.

-**Note:** The only verified game at this time is Skyrim SE.
-I don't own the other games on PC.
+**Note:** The only tested game at this time is Skyrim SE.
+I don't own the other games.

 ### Features
 - [x] Simple, GUI-driven installer.
 Installs, updates, and uninstalls cleanly.
-- [x] Installs Mod Organizer 2, LOOT, and Script Extender
+- [x] Installs Mod Organizer 2, LOOT, and Script Extender.
-- [x] Launching the game from Steam now launches Mod Organizer 2 instead (see [Proton Shunt](https://github.com/ralgar/proton-shunt))
+- [x] Launching the game from Steam now launches Mod Organizer 2 instead (see [Proton Shunt](https://github.com/ralgar/proton-shunt)).
-- [x] NXM links from your browser can be sent directly to Mod Organizer 2
+- [x] NXM links from your browser can be sent directly to Mod Organizer 2.
-- [x] DynDoLOD, FNIS, Nemesis, BodySlide, Outfit Studio, and other tools all work as expected
+- [x] FNIS, Nemesis, BodySlide, Outfit Studio, and other tools all work as expected.
+DynDoLOD takes a bit of tweaking (see the [Wiki](https://github.com/ralgar/proton-mo2-installer/wiki) for details).
-- [ ] Steam Deck support (unsure, as I don't own one)
+- [ ] Steam Deck support (I don't own one, please let me know if it works or not).
-- [ ] Flatpak Steam support (experimental)
+- [ ] Flatpak Steam support (experimental / coming soon).

 ## Getting Started